pterodactyl-app/Pterodactyl-app/README.md

 - Start, stop, restart or kill your server
 - Send commands to your server
 - See the CPU, memory and disk stats that you are using
+- See your Console logs
+- Select your host.

 Admin panel
 - Look at your servers